deadlyeyes322/snake/README.md

 ### How realized main algohrithm.

-I create one Rect, this figure is our snake.
-When this rect collect one apple, I fix the position snake and on currently coordination I create another one Rect, which I stop for a moment and then this new Rect will be follow our previeous Rect list.
+I creates one Rect, this figure is snake.
+When the rect is collecting one apple, I fix the snake position and on the currently coordinates I create another one Rect, which I stop for a moment and then the new Rect will be follow previeous Rect list.
 With this algohrithm we change snake lenght